Braun, 7-run 3rd inning spark Brewers to 11-2 rout of Cubs

-CHICAGO (AP) -- Ryan Braun homered to ignite a seven-run third inning and the Milwaukee Brewers beat the Chicago Cubs 11-2 on Thursday for their fourth straight victory.
+Ryan Braun homered to ignite a seven-run third inning and the Brewers beat the Cubs 11-2 for their fourth straight victory.

-The Brewers opened a 4 1/2-game lead over the second-place Cubs in the NL Central and are guaranteed to hold the top spot at the All-Star break.
-This was a makeup of a May 20 rainout.

 Braun went 1 for 2 with two walks and two RBIs before being lifted following the sixth because of the lopsided score.
 Domingo Santana had four hits and two RBIs and Jesus Aguilar added three hits and an RBI.